-- (1) The NWS is the federal agency responsible for preparing and issuing streamflow and river-stage forecasts for public dissemination.
+- 1) The NWS is the federal agency responsible for preparing and issuing streamflow and river-stage forecasts for public dissemination.
 The SERFC routinely prepares and distributes five-day streamflow and river-stage forecasts at key gaging stations along the Alabama, Coosa, and Tallapoosa Rivers.
 Streamflow forecasts are available at additional forecast points during periods above normal rainfall.
 In addition, SERFC provides a revised regional QPF on the basis of local expertise beyond the NWS Hydrologic Prediction Center QPF.
-SERFC also provides the Water Management Section with flow forecasts for selected locations on request. - (2) The Corps and SERFC have a cyclical procedure for providing forecast data between federal agencies.
+SERFC also provides the Water Management Section with flow forecasts for selected locations on request. - 2) The Corps and SERFC have a cyclical procedure for providing forecast data between Federal agencies.
 As soon as reservoir release decisions have been planned and scheduled for the proceeding days, the release decision data are sent to SERFC.
 Taking release decision data, coupled with local inflow forecasts at forecast points along the ACT, SERFC can provide inflow forecasts into Corps and APC projects.
 Having revised inflow forecasts from SERFC, the Corps and APC have up-to-date forecast data to make the following days' release decisions. - 6-02.
 Flood Condition Forecasts.
 During flood conditions, quantifiable flow forecasts are prepared based on rainfall that has already fallen.
 Operational decisions are made on the basis of actual streamflow and/or stage data unless following Paragraph 7-05, Alternative Flood Control Operation.
-Streamflow and/or stage forecasts resulting from rainfall that has already occurred are considered in the planning process of potential future operations including any variances that may need to be obtained.
+Streamflow and/or stage forecasts resulting from rainfall that has already occurred are considered in the planning process of potential future operations including any deviations that may need to be obtained.
 APC prepares flow and stage forecasts on an as needed basis for internal use and decision support, where applicable.
-The NWS SERFC produces official forecasts that are made publically available on their website. - a.
+The NWS SERFC produces official forecasts that are made publicly available on their website. - a.
 Requirements.
-Accurate flood forecasting requires a knowledge of antecedent conditions, rainfall and runoff that has occurred, and tables or unit hydrographs to apply the runoff to existing flow conditions.
-Predictive QPF data are needed for what if scenario. - b.
+Accurate flood forecasting requires a knowledge of antecedent conditions, rainfall, and runoff that has occurred, and tables or unit hydrographs to apply the runoff to existing flow conditions.
+Predictive QPF data are needed for what if scenarios. - b.
 Methods.
-The Corps provides a link to the NWS website so that the Water Management Section, the affected county emergency management officials, and the public can obtain this vital information in a timely fashion.
-When hydrologic conditions exist so that all or portions of the ACT Basin are considered to be flooding, existing Corps streamflow and short and longrange forecasting runoff models are run on a more frequent, as-needed basis.
-Experience demonstrates that the sooner a significant flood event can be recognized and the appropriate release of flows scheduled, an improvement in overall flood control can be achieved.
-Stored storm water that has accumulated from significant rainfall events must be evacuated following the event and as downstream conditions permit to provide effective flood risk management.
-Flood risk management carries the highest priority during significant runoff events that pose a threat to human health and safety.
-The accumulation and evacuation of storage for the authorized purpose of flood risk management is accomplished in a manner that will prevent. insofar as possible, flows exceeding those which will cause flood damage downstream.
-During periods of significant basin flooding, the frequency of contacts between the Water Management Section and SERFC staff are increased to allow a complete interchange of available data upon which the most reliable forecasts and subsequent project regulation can be based.
+When hydrologic conditions exist so that all or portions of the ACT Basin are considered to be flooding, existing streamflow and short- and long-range forecasting runoff models are run on a more frequent, as-needed basis.
+Experience demonstrates that the sooner a significant flood event can be recognized and the appropriate release of flows scheduled, an improvement in overall flood risk management can be achieved.
+Stored stormwater that has accumulated from significant rainfall events must be evacuated following the event and as downstream conditions permit to provide effective flood risk management.
+Flood risk management carries the highest priority during significant runoff events that pose a threat to public health and safety.
+The accumulation and evacuation of flood storage for the authorized purpose of flood risk management is accomplished in a manner that will prevent, insofar as possible, flows exceeding those which will cause flood damage downstream and upstream at Gadsden, Alabama.
+During periods of significant basin flooding, the frequency of contacts between the APC, the Water Management Section, and SERFC staff are increased to allow a complete interchange of available data upon which the most reliable forecasts and subsequent project regulation can be based.
 Table 6-1 provides SERFC forecast locations in the Alabama River Basin.

-Table 6-1.
-SERFC Forecast Locations for the Alabama River Basin
+Table 6-1 SERFC Forecast Locations for the Alabama River Basin